ifecaro/Ifecaro-Engine/docs/Test-Documentation.md

 ## Overview

 This document provides a comprehensive description of the Ifecaro Engine test suite.
-The test suite consists of **97 tests total** covering everything from basic UI components to complex API integrations and performance optimizations.
+The test suite consists of **158+ tests total** covering everything from basic UI components to complex API integrations, dashboard functionality, and performance optimizations.

 ## 🛡️ Complete Coverage Guarantee

-**All original functionality is preserved and tested.** The test suite reorganization ensures that:
+**All original functionality is preserved and tested.** The test suite expansion ensures that:

 ### ✅ Coverage Verification Checklist